Supreme Court To Decide If Prosecution, Defense Can Share Experts in Capital Case

 A swift conviction and harsh sentence

-McWilliams has been on death row for over thirty years.
+McWilliams has been on death row for more than thirty years.
 His guilt regarding the 1984 rape and murder of Patricia Reynolds was not much debated – eyewitnesses saw him at the scene of the crime, and he was caught driving a stolen car with the murder weapon.

-At his trial, a jury heard testimony from McWilliams's mother about his behavioral problems following a traumatic brain injury when he was a child.
+At his trial, a jury heard testimony from McWilliams' mother about his behavioral problems following a traumatic brain injury when he was a child.
 In rebuttal, the state put on a psychiatrist and a psychologist who testified that McWilliams suffered from no serious mental illness but tried to fake illness in mental evaluations.

 And the jury, by a vote of 10-to-2 recommended he be put to death.

 Under Alabama law, however, a jury recommendation is not binding on the judge.
-The critical sentencing hearing in McWilliams's case took place six weeks later and after the defense requested a neuropsychological evaluation of the defendant.
+The critical sentencing hearing in McWilliams' case took place six weeks later and after the defense requested a neuropsychological evaluation of the defendant.

 The report on that evaluation—produced two days before the hearing—stated that McWilliams had "organic brain dysfunction" as a result of head injuries sustained as a child.

-As the hearing was about to begin, the state further produced the defendant's prison mental health records—1200 pages long—showing, among other things, that McWilliams was being treated with psychotropic drugs.
+As the hearing was about to begin, the state further produced the defendant's prison mental health records—1,200 pages long—showing, among other things, that McWilliams was being treated with psychotropic drugs.

 The defense lawyer asked for a continuance; he said he needed the help of an expert witness, independent of the state, to evaluate those records and tests.
 The judge denied the continuance and, concluding the defendant was faking his mental illness, sentenced McWilliams to death.

-Key to this McWilliams's Supreme Court case, the judge said the author of the neuropsychological report was by a "neutral" expert, so the lawyer didn't need the help of another expert to explain the report or make a case of mental illness.
+Key to McWilliams' Supreme Court case is the judge's decision that because the author of the neuropsychological report was a "neutral" expert, the defense lawyer didn't need the help of another expert to explain the report or make a case of mental illness.

 Final fight at the Supreme Court